 For a moment, Fiearius wondered if he’d stumbled into some alternate universe.
 Leta, the innocent, self-righteous doctor coming up with deceitful plans and lying her way through them with ease.
 Cyrus, the even more innocent, timid engineer, shooting people in the head and cursing about it.
 There was a time either of these things would have been unfathomable.
 Now–

 A high-pitched whirr followed by a tremendous boom that shook the ground beneath their feet instantly drew Fiearius out of his daze.
 One part of the plan may have been done, but outside the apartment’s window, Satieri was still being systematically destroyed.

 “We should get moving,” he heard himself suggest as he fixed his gaze on where the latest blast landed.

-“On it,” replied Leta and, glancing back at her, he found she really was already leaned over the other console and the COMM already trying to connect.
+“On it,” replied Leta and, glancing back at her, he found her already leaned over the other console and the COMM already trying to connect.
 It let out a cheerful ring when it made it through.

 “Doctor Adler,” greeted Gates’ stern voice on the other side of the line.

 “Admiral, we made it!”
 Leta exclaimed, sounding younger somehow when she spoke.
 “We found Fiearius, he’s taken control of the Society fleets, he’s holding them off!
 Stop attacking!”

 The line went dead.
 No response.
 When Leta looked over at him, Fiearius was almost sure there wouldn’t be one at all.
 Had the signal been cut?
 Did Gates cut it himself?
 Maybe ‘Fiearius is alive, stop attacking’ was the last thing he wanted to hear.

 But finally, his voice came through.
 “Is that so?”